shurik179/personal-robotics-motor-controller/docs/specs.rst

 Dimensions
 ===========
-The board dimensions are 50x60mm; height is about 12mm (not including connected cables).
+The board dimensions are 50x60mm.
+Board height depends on the chosen connectors;
+with screw terminals, height is about 14mm.
+If you use JST VH for motors or XT30 connector for power, you will need at least 22mm clearance above the PCB for the connector abd cables.

 There are four mounting holes for M3 or smaller screws; their position is shown in the diagram below.